-Instead of following this guide, you can also use the Field Prepopulator app to generate a prepopulated form URL.
+Instead of following this guide, you can also use the Field Prepopulator feature to generate a prepopulated form URL.

 Let’s say you have a link or a page that should automatically fill in values to your Jotform and you want your form to be prepopulated when clicked.
 Here’s an example…

 To do so, you need to identify the Unique Name of the field you wish to be prepopulated.
 Here are the steps:

 - Go to the Publish tab and open your form in a new tab.

 2. On the new tab, right-click the page and click View Page Source.

 Or, you can use the browser’s Inspect Element feature so you can easily identify field names.
 Right-click on the field’s input box/selector, click Inspect.

 Now, we’re able to get the names of each field, so it is time to include them in the URL.
 Please remember to put a question mark ( ? ) after the form URL to declare that we are submitting parameters, then comes the name followed by an equal sign ( = ), then the value.

 If you wish to add more parameters, these are to be separated by an ampersand ( & ) sign.